garnaat/kappa/docs/commands.rst

-The ``deploy`` command does whatever is required to deploy the current version of your Lambda function such as creating/updating policies and roles and creating or updating the function itself.
+The ``deploy`` command does whatever is required to deploy the current version of your Lambda function such as creating/updating policies and roles, creating or updating the function itself, and adding any event sources specified in your config file.

 When the command is run the first time, it creates all of the relevant resources required.
 On subsequent invocations, it will attempt to determine